Our Three Step Process

 Tip From the Field (Jan 2026): “Speed-to-Lead” Is Dead.
 “Speed-to-Decision” Wins.

 In 2026, replying fast isn’t enough.
-The winners move prospects from enquiry → decision in the first interaction by capturing the right data, routing correctly, and assigning a next action automatically.
-Here’s the field-tested rule set.
+Winners move prospects from enquiry → decision in the first interaction with data, routing, and next-action rules.

 Teams are proud they “reply quickly”…